MiquelMarinoEspinosa/push-updates/README.md

 - Change the token for the one has been created previously

-- Subscribe to the updates
+- Subscribe for updates to the topic `http://example.com/test`

 ### Other usefull docker commands